less/less-docs/content/usage/using-less-in-the-browser.md

 };
 ```

-and it can be used like a native Less function e.g.
+and it can be used like a native LESS function e.g.

 ```less
 .my-class {